omnialuce/openwritingkit/README.md

 ### 4. Set Up Firebase

-This application uses Firebase for user authentication.
+This application uses Firebase for user authentication and for sending feedback emails.
 You will need to create a free Firebase project to get the required credentials.

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Enable Email/Password Authentication**:
     - In your Firebase project, go to the **Authentication** section.
     - Click the **"Sign-in method"** tab.
     - Enable the **Email/Password** provider.
+3.  **Enable Firestore**:
+    - In your Firebase project, go to the **Firestore Database** section.
+    - Create a new database in **Production mode**.
+You can choose any region.
+4.  **Install the "Trigger Email" Extension**:
+    - In the Firebase Console, navigate to **Build > Extensions**.
+    - Search for the **"Trigger Email"** extension and click **Install**.
+    - You will be asked to configure it.
+For the **"SMTP connection URI"**, you will need credentials from an email service like SendGrid, Mailgun, or your own SMTP server.
+A common choice is to use a new Gmail "App Password".
+    - Set the **"Mail documents collection"** to `mail`.
+This is the collection the app will write to.
-3.  **Create a Web App**:
+5.  **Create a Web App**:
     - Go to your Project Settings (click the gear icon).
     - Under "Your apps", click the web icon (`</>`) to create a new web app.
     - Give it a nickname and register the app.
-4.  **Get Firebase Credentials**:
+6.  **Get Firebase Credentials**:
     - After registering, Firebase will give you a `firebaseConfig` object.
 This contains your API keys.
 You will need these for the next step.
-5.  **Create an Environment File**:
+7.  **Create an Environment File**:
     - In the root of your project, create a new file named `.env`.
     - Copy the contents of your `firebaseConfig` object into this file, adding the `NEXT_PUBLIC_` prefix to each key.
 It should look like this: